stealjs/steal/docs/steal.md

         </script>

  - Calling [System.config] or setting `System` configuration properties after `steal.js` has loaded.
-This technique is typically used in the [@config] module.
+This technique is typically used in the [System.configMain] module.

         System.config({
           paths: {"can/*" : "http://canjs.com/release/2.0.1/can/*"}
         })
         System.meta["jquery"] = {format: "global"}

+   If you are using bower or npm, your app's bower.json or package.json will be loaded automatically.
+System configuration happens in their `"system"` properties:

+        {
+          "name": "myapp",
+          "dependencies": { ... },
+          "system": {
+            "map": {"can/util/util": "can/util/jquery/jquery"}
+          }
+        }

 Typically, developers configure the [System.main] and [System.configPath] properties with attributes on the steal.js script tag like: